Vaikom Muhammad Basheer: Biography

-Basheer was born on January 19 or January 21, 1908 in Thalayolaparambu (near Vaikom) Kottayam District, to Kayi Abdurahman, a timber merchant, and his wife, Kunjathumma, as their eldest child.
-His siblings were Abdulkhader, Pathumma, Haneefa, Anumma and Aboobacker, in order from eldest and youngest.
+Basheer was born on 21 January 1908 in Thalayolaparambu (near Vaikom) Kottayam District, to Kayi Abdurahman, a timber merchant, and his wife, Kunjathumma, as their eldest child.
+His siblings were Abdulkhader, Pathumma, Haneefa, Anumma and Aboobakker, in order from eldest and youngest.
 After completing his primary education at a local Malayalam medium school, he joined an English medium school in Vaikom, five miles away, for higher education.
 It was during this time, he met Mahatma Gandhi, when the Indian independence movement leader came to Vaikom for the satyagraha, which later came to be known as Vaikom Satyagraham, and became his follower.
 He started wearing Khādī, inspired by the swadeshi ideals of Gandhi.
 Basheer would later write about his experiences on how he managed to climb on to the car in which Gandhi was traveling and touched his hand.